List of crewed spacecraft: Apollo (1968–1975)

 United States three-person lunar-capable spacecraft.
 15 flights; including nine lunar missions (with six lunar landings).
 It was the Apollo spacecraft that enabled America to win the Space Race.
 In December 1968, Apollo 8 was the first crewed spacecraft to orbit the Moon.
 On 21 July 1969, Neil Armstrong, the Commander of Apollo 11, and Buzz Aldrin became the first men to walk on the Moon.
-The Apollo Spacecraft comprised:
+The Apollo Spacecraft consisted of: